bfeldman89/MUMI-transcripts/README.md

 # MUMI

-This is a reo for creating, revising and sharing the transcripts of MUMI panels and keynotes.
+This is a repo for creating, revising and sharing the transcripts of MUMI panels and keynotes.

 ## roadmap